syncfusion-content/winui-docs/winui/Scheduler/LoadOnDemand.md

 {% endhighlight %}
 {% endtabs %}

-The `QueryAppointments` will be raised once any one of the following action will be taken.
+The `QueryAppointments` will be raised if any one of the following action will be taken.

 Once the `ViewChanged` event is raised, the `QueryAppointments` will be raised.

-If the appointment has been added, removed, or changed (Resize,drag, and drop) in the current time visible date range, then the `QueryAppointments` event will not be triggered.
+IIf the appointment has been added, removed, or changed (Resize, drag, and drop) in the current time visible date range, then the `QueryAppointments` event will not be triggered.
 Since the appointments for that visible date range have been loaded already.

 The `QueryAppointments` event is triggered when the Schedule `ResourceCollection` is updated to load appointments based on the changed resource collection.